Mosi Nova

 Goals

-Aligning Nova’s product direction with real user needs
+Aligning Nova’s product direction with user needs

 Define core user types